Fitness, the key to Cheteshwar Pujara's success

-India batsman started taking his fitness seriously after an injury lay-off in 2011
+The in-form player and World no 5 ranking Test batsman started taking his fitness a little bit more seriously after an injury lay-off he experienced back in 2011

 Injuries either make or break a sportsperson.
 Fortunately for Cheteshwar Pujara, it’s the former that happened.
 A knee injury in 2011 that threatened to end Pujara’s career was an eye-opener for the promising batsman.